 - Working with Beyond Impact (technology company) to use data to inform teaching, learning, and decision-making through the creation of administrative dashboards.

-GOAL 4: Increase opportunities for customization and individual development and learning.
+Increase opportunities for customization and individual development and learning.

 - Increasing use of online tools in Saxon mathematics curriculum to individualize instruction.